zachpeagler/Thesis/docs/script.md

 I stumbled upon a paper that claimed alginate was superior to chitosan.

+Each year we got more ambitious.
+That was a mistake, kind of.

 Explain the missing data from each trial.

-2021 TIP, several plants are excluded because ???
+2021 TIP, several plants are excluded because of spider mites.

 | General stats       | 2021 | 2022 | 2023 | 2024 |
 |---------------------|------|------|------|------|